GlycerolVeinz/DBS/musicStoreSemestral/README.md

     countSameType INT;
 BEGIN
     SELECT COUNT(*) INTO countSameType FROM Accessory
-    WHERE comesWith = NEW.comesWith AND type = NEW.type AND ISBN != NEW.ISBN;
+    WHERE comeswith = NEW.productID AND type = NEW.type AND ISBN != NEW.ISBN;

     IF countSameType > 0 THEN
-        RAISE EXCEPTION 'An accessory of type % is already assigned to instrument model %', NEW.type, NEW.comesWith;
+        RAISE EXCEPTION 'An accessory of type % is already assigned to instrument model %', NEW.type, NEW.productID;
     END IF;

     RETURN NEW;
 END;
 $$ LANGUAGE plpgsql;

 CREATE TRIGGER trigger_check_accessory_type_conflict
-    BEFORE INSERT OR UPDATE OF comesWith, type ON Accessory FOR EACH ROW
+    BEFORE INSERT OR UPDATE OF comeswith, type ON Accessory FOR EACH ROW
 EXECUTE FUNCTION check_accessory_type_conflict();

 -- Transaction
-CREATE OR REPLACE FUNCTION assign_accessory_to_instrument(p_accessoryISBN VARCHAR, p_instrumentModelNumber VARCHAR)
+BEGIN TRANSACTION;

+-- Variables
-    RETURNS VOID AS $$
+DO $$
+    DECLARE
+        p_ISBN VARCHAR := '223456789';         -- Product ISBN
+        p_modelNumber VARCHAR := 'system1';    -- Product model number
+        p_userNickname VARCHAR := 'customer1'; -- Customer nickname
+        p_userMail VARCHAR := 'cus1@seznam.cz';-- Customer email
+        p_purchaseID INTEGER;
+        e_productID INTEGER;
+        e_userID INTEGER;
+        e_customerID INTEGER;
     BEGIN
-    -- Check if the accessory exists
-    PERFORM * FROM Accessory WHERE ISBN = p_accessoryISBN FOR UPDATE;
+        -- Check if the product exists and get its productID SELECT productID INTO e_productID FROM Product WHERE ISBN = p_ISBN AND modelNumber = p_modelNumber FOR UPDATE;
         IF NOT FOUND THEN
-        RAISE EXCEPTION 'Accessory with ISBN % does not exist', p_accessoryISBN;
+            RAISE EXCEPTION 'Product with ISBN % and model number % does not exist', p_ISBN, p_modelNumber;
         END IF;

-    -- Check if the instrument product exists
+        -- Check if the customer exists and get their userID and customerID SELECT CU.userID, CU.userid INTO e_userID, e_customerID
+        FROM CustomerUser CU
+                 JOIN Users U ON CU.userID = U.userID
-    PERFORM * FROM InstrumentProduct WHERE modelNumber = p_instrumentModelNumber FOR UPDATE;
+        WHERE U.nickname = p_userNickname AND U.email = p_userMail FOR UPDATE;
         IF NOT FOUND THEN
-        RAISE EXCEPTION 'Instrument with model number % does not exist', p_instrumentModelNumber;
+            RAISE EXCEPTION 'Customer with nickname % and email % does not exist', p_userNickname, p_userMail;
         END IF;

+        -- Insert the purchase record
+        INSERT INTO Buys (customerid, productid)
+        VALUES (e_customerID, e_productID)
+        RETURNING purchaseID INTO p_purchaseID;

-    -- Update the accessory to link it to the instrument UPDATE Accessory SET comesWith = p_instrumentModelNumber WHERE ISBN = p_accessoryISBN;
+        -- Update the customer's premium status to TRUE UPDATE CustomerUser SET premiumStatus = TRUE WHERE userid = e_customerID;

+        -- Commit the transaction
+        COMMIT;
     EXCEPTION
         WHEN OTHERS THEN
+            -- Rollback in case of any error
+            ROLLBACK;
             RAISE;
-END;
-$$ LANGUAGE plpgsql;
+    END $$;

 -- View
 CREATE VIEW CustomerInfo AS
-SELECT c.customerid, p.userNickname, p.userMail, p.fullName,
+SELECT c.userid, p.userID, p.fullName,
        p.city, p.zip, p.street, p.phoneNumber,
-       c.cookies, c.premiumstatus
+       c.cookies, c.premiumStatus
-FROM privateinfo p
+FROM PrivateInfo p
-         JOIN customeruser c ON p.userNickname = c.userNickname AND p.userMail = c.userMail;
+         JOIN CustomerUser c ON p.userID = c.userID;

 -- Indexing
 CREATE INDEX idx_AccessoryType ON Accessory(type);